Davismk3/PINN-solvers-MSBM/README.md

 If training ϕ and Ux, Ux data are also included in the loss; if training Ux alone, the Ux data loss is the objective.

-## How to Run (typical workflow)
+## How to Run

 	1. Train a Ux model (synthetic or experimental):
-    - python models_synthetic_data/PINN_Ux_synthetic.py
+    - models_synthetic_data/PINN_Ux_synthetic.py
-    - python models_experimental_data/PINN_Ux_experimental.py
+    - models_experimental_data/PINN_Ux_experimental.py

 	2. Predict ϕ using your preferred script (no-adaptive or self-adaptive), which loads the saved Ux model:
-    - python models_synthetic_data/PINN_phi_synthetic.py
+    - models_synthetic_data/PINN_phi_synthetic.py
-    - python models_synthetic_data/SA-PINN_phi_synthetic.py
+    - models_synthetic_data/SA-PINN_phi_synthetic.py
-    - python models_experimental_data/SA-PINN_phi_experimental.py
+    - models_experimental_data/SA-PINN_phi_experimental.py
-    - python models_experimental_data/SA-PINN_phi_&_Ux_coupled_experimental.py
+    - models_experimental_data/SA-PINN_phi_&_Ux_coupled_experimental.py

+	or

+ 	1. Ux and ϕ are trained simultaneously within the same script for the following script, which uses a single neural network for each output:
+    - models_experimental_data/SA-PINN_phi_&_Ux_single_experimental.py

 ## Weighting & Normalization Notes

-No adaptive weights alongside normalizing certain loss terms (see PINN_phi_synthetic.py) seems to give the sharpest final fit when certain terms, but this is negligible when using experimental data because of the low Fourier scale values that are required.
-Also, the scripts that do use the adaptive weights converge slightly faster.
+No adaptive weights alongside normalizing certain loss terms (see PINN_phi_synthetic.py) seems to give the sharpest final fit when certain terms, but this may be negligible when using experimental data because of the low Fourier scale values that are required.
+Also, the scripts that do use the adaptive weights converge slightly faster, but this may also be negligible when using experimental data for the same reason.

 ## References